nomis51/PoE-Warehouse/README.md

 # Features
 - Virtual Stash
+- Multiple login methods : with the Session ID (POESESSID) (Like Acquisition and Procurement), in the browser on the Path of Exile website or with Steam (Steam method not implemented yet).
 - Auto-Online
 - Automatically update forum thread while needed
 - Automatically fetch stash when needed